thomaspinckney3/cs4501/Project2.md

 When you've got Compose installed, go ahead and create a new file, docker-compose.yml, in the project root directory (you need to name the file exactly as docker-compose.yml).
 Docker Compose uses these files, called YAML (pronounced "yeah-mull") files, to automatically set up or start a group of containers.
 This is handy, much easier than managing each container individually.
-You can specify a lot of different options here, but for now we're merely going to define our entity service and a network.
+You can specify a lot of different options here, but for now we're merely going to define our entity service and a network then link it to our mysql database.
 You need to make sure the mysql container we created from last time is started.

 You can tell compose to create a new container by giving it a name and an image to use.